Back to Historical Information

 Hurricane Sandy ravages eastern Cuba and eventually strikes the

-Jersey shore as a hybrid system, causing more than $75 million
+Jersey shore as a hybrid system, causing more than $75 billion

 in damage, making it the second costliest Atlantic storm on record.